 Because when you’re doing everything yourself, you’re building your site from the ground up.
 Sure, you can use templates and code snippets other people wrote – but there’s no instruction manual for a unique website!

 This means that you’re just about guaranteed to make a few mistakes and hit a few snags before you deploy your page… And every time you want to make changes to it.

-The latter is a serious problem, because A-B split testing is a massive part of making a strong landing page.
+The latter is a serious problem, because running an A/B test is a massive part of making a strong landing page.
 If you don’t have the skills to edit your page on-the-fly, editability and testing are going to be problematic.